peter88213/nvhelp-en/source/export_menu.rst

-With **Export >  Manuscript for printing (export only)**, you can create a text document for further use, e.g. when you are finished with *novelibre*.
+With **Export >  Manuscript for printing (export only)**, you can create a text document for further use, e.g. a final document when you are finished with *novelibre*.

 .. hint::
    In contrast to the manuscript for editing, this document is not divided